kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 Anthony raises an eyebrow, then tosses a hydration pack toward Jack’s lap.

 “Anyway,” he says, scrolling through his clipboard.
-“Tomorrow we’re on guard duty for some civillian marks and their hovercycle.
+“Tomorrow you're on guard duty for some civillian marks and their hovercycle.
 Said they wanted to see the blood oceans for themselves.”

 Jack lets out a single, sharp exhale.
 A laugh, or maybe a bark.